 Best retractable baby gate

-Still, this is probably best used as an occasional gate for outdoor use under supervision — some parents note that it’s not ideal if you have a little climber on your hands.
+Still, this is probably best used as an occasional gate for outdoor use under supervision.
+Some parents note that it’s not great if you have a little climber on your hands.

 Best baby gate for wide doorways

-If you prefer a pressure-mounted baby gate and have wide doorways, this one’s for you.
-It fits in halls and doorways ranging from 29 1/2 to 50 inches wide and clicks into place once securely installed.
-It’s also 32 inches tall to deter little ones from climbing.
+If you prefer a pressure-mounted baby gate and have wide doorways, this option is for you.
+It fits in halls and doorways ranging from 29 1/2 to 50 in. wide and clicks into place once securely installed.
+It’s also 32 in. tall to deter little ones from climbing.

 Best baby enclosure

 If you’re looking to create an enclosure, the Evenflo Versatile Play Space is one of the best options.
-This six-panel design can create 18 1/2 square feet of play space — making it ideal for babies in the crawling and pull-up stage.
+This six-panel design can create 18 1/2 square feet of play space — making it a good option for babies in the crawling and pull-up stage.
 It has pads to prevent scratches on hard flooring and features one-touch door access on each panel.
-It’s 28 inches tall and portable for use inside or outside.
+It’s 28 in. tall and portable for use inside or outside.